nickholub/angular-dashboard-app/README.md

  - Adding/removing widgets

- - Widgets are instantiated dynamically (from corresponding directive)
+ - Widgets are instantiated dynamically (from corresponding directive or template)

  - Widgets drag and drop (with jQuery UI Sortable)

+ - Saving widgets state to local storage

  - Fluid layout (widgets can have percentage width)

  - Any directive can be a widget (e.g. AngularUI directives)

+ - Connecting widgets to real-time data (WebSocket)

+ - Changing widget data source dynamically (from widget options)

 [Running demo with real-time data](http://nickholub.github.io/angular-dashboard-app)